dlamotta/pydemo/README.md

 This is a [Django](http://www.djangoproject.com) project with JQuery front-end that you can use to demo [OpenShift](https://github.com/openshift/origin) cluster.

+This app provides:
+	- a view into the container that its running in
-This app provides various routines to assist in demo'ing [deployment types](https://github.com/openshift/origin/tree/master/examples/deployment).
+	- various routines to assist in demo'ing [deployment types](https://github.com/openshift/origin/tree/master/examples/deployment)

 ## Looking for help